aboutbits/no-sql-workshop/documentstore/slides/00 - documentstore.md

 - NoSQL database concept
 - Subclass of key-value stores
 - In a key-value store, the data is considered to be inherently opaque to the database.
 - In document stores, the value is a document, on which the system can extract metadata that the database engine uses for further optimization.
-For example GPS coordinates for geospatial queries.
 - The values of fields may include other documents, arrays, and arrays of documents.

 ## Advantages of using documents